-Autism: Causes, Symptoms and Solutions
+Autism: Causes, Symptoms and Natural Support Strategies

 Autism Spectrum Disorder (ASD) is considered a brain disorder that affects observable social behavior.
 However, it is more than a behavioral-only diagnosis.
 Autism affects the whole body.
 Inflammation, digestive problems, sleep issues, and other symptoms are common in people with autism.
 These physical symptoms affect the person’s overall health.

 Balancing the gut microbiome, using special diets, and supplementing with key nutrients can have a profound impact on a person with autism.
 We will go over support strategies that may make the biggest difference in this article.

 Autism or ASD is a spectrum of neurological disorders that become apparent in early childhood and last throughout a person’s life (1).
 It is considered a spectrum disorder because there is wide variation in the type and severity of symptoms people experience.
 Some people with autism may only have mild symptoms while others can have severe symptoms.

 The onset of symptoms of autism usually occurs by age 3, with many parents noticing signs of autism in their child by 6 months of age (2).
 Symptoms may not fully manifest until the child is school age or later.

 Autism is more common in boys than girls with 4 boys being diagnosed for every 1 girl.
 It occurs in all ethnic, racial, and economic groups.

 Autism affects a child’s behavior, social skills, and ability to communicate.
 Signs and symptoms of autism include: